hipay/hipay-docs/hipay-enterprise-sdk-ios/08-Advanced-usage.md

 In the example above, we push a `HPFStoreCardViewController` to our navigation controller and handle the navigation stack with the implemented methods of the `HPFStoreCardDelegate` protocol.

-The `storeCardViewController:shouldValidateCardToken:withCompletionHandler:` is an optional delelegate method.
-Its purpose is to asynchronously let the merchant check the payment card validity.
+The `storeCardViewController:shouldValidateCardToken:withCompletionHandler:` is an optional delegate method.
+Its purpose is to let the merchant check the payment card validity asynchronously.

 The completionBlock takes a boolean as parameter.
 `NO` causes a call to the `storeCardViewController:didFailWithError:` method, while